- your details;

 The Wilmington College Copyright Resource Center was created to provide a singular source for students, faculty, and staff to better understand copyright as it relates to federal law, Wilmington College institutional guidelines, and scholarship.
-Please feel free to explore each tab above to learn more about copyright and how it applies to your work.
+Please feel free to explore each area to learn more about copyright and how it applies to your work.
 We are always eager to add to this site, so if you would like to contribute in anyway, please let us know.

 These best practices are to help you avoid violating U.S. copyright law.
 The following advice can be applied to books, periodicals, documents on websites, videos, sound files, and other material.

 Assume everything is copyrighted and go from there.
 You might discover that it is not copyrighted, but it is always best to begin the process with that assumption to avoid infringement.